Meaty. Smoky. Juicy. Tender. And EASY! Cook delicious EASY Smoked Baby Back Ribs with just three simple steps in your electric smoker!

 - Preheat electric smoker to 225 degrees.
 Add hickory wood chips (follow your manufacturer's directions).

 - Remove ribs from smoker and wrap tightly in aluminum foil.
-Return to the smoker and cook one more hour.
+Return to the smoker and cook 2 more hours.

 - Remove ribs from smoker and serve with barbecue sauce for dipping.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 546 Total Fat: 38g Saturated Fat: 13g Trans Fat: 0g Unsaturated Fat: 23g Cholesterol: 132mg Sodium: 550mg Carbohydrates: 13g Net Carbohydrates: 0g Fiber: 0g Sugar: 8g Sugar Alcohols: 0g Protein: 37g